Lake June FISHING

 Pricing?To get current pricing.
 Click on the AVAILABLE button on the pictures below.
 Then adjust the date, time, and the number of people and it will display the total price

-About Lake June in Winter
+Lake June in Florida During Winter

-The entire western shore of Lake June is bordered by Lake June in Winter Scrub State Park.
+The entire western shore of Lake June in Florida is bordered by Lake June in Winter Scrub State Park.
 There are two public parks on the northeast cove’s shores, Lake June Park Sports complex on the southern end of the cove and H.L Bishop Park on the cove’s northern end.
 The Lake June Park Sports Complex has softball diamonds, picnic tables, a beach to swim, and a public boat ramp.
-Bishop Park has picnic tables, a fishing dock, a public boat ramp.
+Bishop Park has picnic tables, a fishing dock, and a public boat ramp.

 Lake June is a popular spot for recreational activities such as water skiing, ski boats, and jet skiing.
 However, the lake is favored by anglers for its incredible Florida fishing, being primarily abundant in largemouth bass, crappie, and bluegill.